 Means of Assessment

--A collection of writing and research practice assignments, demonstrating consistent attention to instructor and peer feedback.
+-A collection of writing and research tasks demonstrating consistent attention to instructor and peer feedback.
 Assignments could include single and connected paragraphs, short answer and other tests demonstrating understanding of written and spoken texts, research skills practice, or group work.

--At least 1 composition, such as the following:
+-At least 1 composition-based project, such as the following:

 - a report written for a committee or organization proposing a solution for a current global issue

 - a script for a speech written for an audience of a group of stakeholders (government officials, citizens)

 The final product must have at least 5 paragraphs and up to 1,000 words, include a description and an analysis of a global issue, specific examples, and recommendations.
 It must also incorporate source material from at least 2 credible sources, using a citation style such as APA or MLA in accordance with academic practices and College policies.

 -In-class, planning and writing in long hand of at least 2 short, 1-3 paragraph or essay exams of at least 250 words each, under time constraints.
 The second exam should be completed in no more than 30 minutes.

 -At least 1 research assignment demonstrating understanding of source credibility and reliability.

 -At least 1 self-assessment of learning strategies, progress, and classroom skills (to be discussed with the instructor).